Home > North America > Panama > How To Get Residency in Panama: A Comprehensive Guide

 To apply for the Panama Business Investor Visa, you need to invest a minimum of $160,000 locally to operate the company, and your company must create at least five long-term jobs.

-3. Self-Solvency Visa: This visa is issued to foreigners who invest more than $300,000 in real estate or deposits in Panama.
+3. Self-Solvency Visa: This visa is issued to foreigners who invest no less than $300,000 in real estate or deposits in Panama.

 The Panama Self-Solvency Visa is a two-year residence visa.
-After two years, if you maintain your investment, you can apply to convert the visa to permanent residence in Panama.
+After two years, if you maintain your investment, you can apply to convert this temporary residency status to Panama Permanent Residency.

 4. Reforestation Visa: This visa is specifically issued to investors engaged in reforestation and forest maintenance activities in Panama.
 It has two application routes:

-Regular Route: You need to invest more than $100,000 and maintain the investment for more than eight years.
+Regular Route: You need to invest at least $100,000 and maintain the investment for more than eight years.
 This route grants a two-year residence visa, and if you maintain the investment, you can apply for permanent residence in Panama.

 Fast Route: You need to invest $360,000 and maintain the investment for more than five years.
 This route allows you to directly obtain a permanent residence card in Panama after completing the investment.